PAN001/All-CNN/task1.md

 # Introduction
+There is a `task1.html` which is converted from this markdown file for demonstration.

 For the homework, the two network architectures (i.e. `Strided-CNN,` and `All-CNN`) are both implemented.
 Additionally, the `Layer-sequential unit-variance (LSUV)` initialization is also implemented.
 I implemented them both in `Tensorflow` and `Keras`.

 The implementations of Strided-CNN/All-CNN and LSUV in Tensorflow are mainly for the purpose of demonstration of knowledge of Tensorflow.
 For later training and optimization, they are done using Keras (as Prof. Bhiksha says it is ok to use Keras in this HW).
 The summary of each file is as follows:

 - Tensorflow:
     + `strided_CNN_tf_LSUV.py`
-        + implementation of Strided-CNN, All-CNN and LSUV
+        + implementation of deterministic version Strided-CNN, All-CNN and LSUV
         + no further optimizations
     + `read_cifar10`
         + read cifar10 images from dataset downloaded from the official website